TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 20/Numbers 20.3.md

 ---

-And the people strove with Moses, and spake, saying, Would that we had died when our brethren died before Jehovah!
+The people strove with Moses, and spoke, saying, "We wish that we had died when our brothers died before Yahweh!